tensorpack/tensorpack/examples/HED/README.md

 ## Usage

-This script only needs the original BSDS dataset and applies augmentation on the fly.
+This script needs the original BSDS dataset and applies augmentation on the fly.
 It will automatically download the dataset to `$TENSORPACK_DATASET/` if not there.

 It requires pretrained vgg16 model.
-See the docs in [examples/load-vgg16.py](../load-vgg16.py) for instructions to convert from vgg16 caffe model.
+See the docs in [examples/CaffeModels](../CaffeModels) for instructions to convert from vgg16 caffe model.

 To view augmented training images: